How to Stop Shanking Wedges: 5 Fixes & Drills That Actually Work

-Having confidence in your short game will make all the difference in your scores and help you lower your handicap.
+Having trust in your short game will not only save strokes but also help you lower your handicap over time.

 How to Stop Shanking Wedges (Key Takeaways)